-We are allowed to be here, but the way I’m treated sometimes keeps me in a state of doubt.
 The slights are big and small – from the smirk of disgust from the cashier at Safeway as I buy daikon, miso paste, and other Japanese foods, to men leering at me as they guess “what” I am because of my “exotic” appearance.
-Sometimes racism feels like death by a million paper cuts, other times like being hacked by a machete.
+Sometimes racism feels like death by a million paper cuts.
+Other times like being hacked by a machete.

-Sure, my family is not at the epicenter of this, but we ride our own waves from the shock and despair of this latest betrayal.
+Not internment this time, and not with Japanese Americans, or at least, not yet.
+President Trump’s immigration policies and executive orders are currently targeting other ethnic groups.
+But even though my family is not currently at the epicenter of this, we ride our own waves from the shock and despair of this latest betrayal.

 I’m only one or two generations away from the immigrant experience.
-My mother is a green card holder from Japan who met my father in the 80’s while studying in the States.
-My father is a first-generation American – he’s the son of a World War II refugee who fled to America from Greece at the age of five to escape the Nazis.
-So the topic of travel bans and discrimination isn’t too far away to talk about with either parent.
+My mother is a green card holder from Japan who met my father in the 80s while studying in the States.
+My father is a first-generation American, the son of a World War II refugee who, at the age of five, fled to America from Greece to escape the Nazis.
+So the topic of travel bans and discrimination isn’t too far removed from either of my parent’s experiences.

-Each time I bend forward at prayer, I can see the whiteboard in the back says, “Muslims – do not be afraid.
-We fight for each other” out of my peripheral vision.
+Each time I bent forward at prayer, I could see the whiteboard in the back of the room.
+It said, “Muslims – do not be afraid.
+We fight for each other.”

-I wonder about Buddhist temples and Japanese spaces of community during World War II America.
+I wondered about Buddhist temples and Japanese spaces of community during World War II America.
 What was that atmosphere like?
 Was it like this?

-After prayer, I turn and ask the woman next to me what the community will do for now.
+After prayer, I turned and asked the woman next to me what the community will do for now.

-“We keep living,” she says.
+“We keep living,” she said.
 “Life is hard, that is the way it is for us.
 But we do not give up.”

-She asks my ethnicity and I tell her that I am Japanese.
-She nods her head.
+She asked me my ethnicity.
+I told her that I am Japanese.
+She nodded.

 Sophia Stephens grew up in Wenatchee, Washington and lives in Seattle.